-This film screening features a selection of Venezuelan materialist short films and video essays that focus on the city of Caracas.
-In contrast to the heavily scripted documentaries produced by the tourism industry, or the amarillista (sensationalist) tendency of news reports, these experimental films present a candidly materialist document of a unique city.
+This screening features a selection of Venezuelan materialist short films and video essays that focus on the city of Caracas.
+In contrast to the heavily scripted documentaries produced by the tourism industry, or the amarillista (sensationalist) tendency of news reports, these experimental works present a candidly materialist document of a unique city.

 Following the screening, moderator Alex Chaparro will lead a brief conversation with filmmakers Henry Solorzano and Gabriela García about the context, production, and significance of their work.
+(In Spanish)

 About the filmmakers